Ramaswamy Venkataraman: Early life

-Venkataraman was born during the British colonial rule in Rajamadam village near in Pattukottai, near Tanjore district in Tamil Nadu in an Iyer family.
-He had a close friend in Rajamadam village named as Rajamadam Kannan Iyengar.
-He had his school education in Govt Boys Higher Secondary School, Pattukottai & Undergraduation in National College, Tiruchirappalli.
+Venkataraman was born in a Tamil Brahmin family in Rajamadam village near Pattukottai, Tanjore district in Madras Presidency, British India.
+He had his school education in Govt Boys Higher Secondary School, Pattukottai and undergraduation in National College, Tiruchirappalli.

 Educated locally and in the city of Madras (now Chennai), Venkataraman obtained his master's degree in economics from Loyola College, Madras.
 He later qualified in Law from the Law College, Madras.
 Venkataraman was enrolled in the Madras High Court in 1935 and in the Supreme Court in 1951.

 While practising law, Venkataraman was drawn into the movement for India's freedom from Britain's colonial subjugation.
 His active participation in the Indian National Congress's celebrated resistance to the British Government, the Quit India Movement of 1942, resulted in his detention for two years under the Defence of India Rules.
 Venkataraman's interest in the law continued during this period.
 In 1946, when the transfer of power from British to Indian hands was imminent, the Government of India included him in the panel of lawyers sent to Malaya and Singapore to defend Indian nationals charged with offences of collaboration during the Japanese occupation of those two places.
 In the years 1947 to 1950, Venkataraman served as Secretary of the Madras Provincial Bar Federation.

 Political career

 Law and trade activity led to Venkataraman's increasing association with politics.
 He was a member of constituent assembly that drafted India's constitution.
 In 1950, he was elected to free India's Provisional Parliament (1950–1952) and to the First Parliament (1952–1957).
 During his term of legislative activity, Venkataraman attended the 1952 Session of the Metal Trades Committee of International Labour Organisation as a workers' delegate.
 He was a member of the Indian Parliamentary Delegation to the Commonwealth Parliamentary Conference in New Zealand.
 Venkataraman was also Secretary to the Congress Parliamentary Party in 1953–1954.

-Although re-elected to Parliament in 1957, Venkataraman resigned his seat in the Lok Sabha to join the State Government of Madras as a Minister.
-There Shri Venkataraman held the portfolios of Industries, Labour, Cooperation, Power, Transport and Commercial Taxes from 1957 to 1967.
-During this time, he was also Leader of the Upper House, namely, the Madras Legislative Council.